-tivities from which it participates in commercial transactions" (30) requires a permanent office of some sort.
-During the preparation of the UN Electronic Communications Convention, this preconception was challenged when the treatment of "virtual companies" was discussed within UNC-ITRAL (31): How should the UN Electronic Communications Convention and its older, even more traditionally framed companion conventions deal with legal entities which entirely or predominantly carry out their activities through the use of information systems, without a fixed "establishment" and without any connection to a physical location?
+The prevailing use of the 'place of business' concept implicitly presupposes that every party to international business transactions possesses a brick-and-mortar establishment, because the necessary 'duration and stability' of a place of business as the 'centre of a party's business activities from which it participates in commercial transactions' (see Schwenzer & Hachem 2010: 37) requires a permanent office of some sort.
+During the preparation of the UN Electronic Communications Convention, this preconception was challenged when the treatment of 'virtual companies' was discussed within UNCITRAL (see in detail Hettenbach 2008: 84): How should the UN Electronic Communications Convention and its older, even more traditionally framed companion conventions deal with legal entities which entirely or predominantly carry out their activities through the use of information systems, without a fixed 'establishment' and without any connection to a physical location?

-At the outset, it could well be doubted how relevant such purely "virtual companies" are in practice (32).
-Nevertheless, they are not necessarily an entirely theoretical concept: When thinking of a one-man trading company that is in the business of buying and reselling goods, it seems possible that the process of identifying potential sellers and potential buyers as well as concluding the necessary contracts with them may be conducted entirely online.
-If it is furthermore part of the company's business model to never take actual delivery of the goods, but rather re-sell them before delivery is due and have any necessarily transportation, payments and other services performed through third-party service providers, such a company could well function "virtually", e.g. without a brick-and-mortar establishment or a physical back office.
+At the outset, it could well be doubted how relevant such purely 'virtual companies' are in practice (Hettenbach 2008: 93; but see Noack 1995: 615-616; Polanski 2007: 118: 'one of the key elements of modern international electronic commerce').
+Nevertheless, they are not necessarily an entirely theoretical concept: when thinking of a one-man trading company that is in the business of buying and reselling goods, it seems possible that the process of identifying potential sellers and potential buyers as well as concluding the necessary contracts with them may be conducted entirely online.
+If it is furthermore part of the company's business model never to take actual delivery of the goods, but rather to resell them before delivery is due and have any necessary transportation, payments and other services performed through third-party service providers, such a company could well function 'virtually', for example without a brick-and-mortar establishment or a physical back office.

 In order to address virtual companies, the Working Group preparing the UN Electronic Communications Convention opted for a solution that at first appears as undecided yet open-minded, but turns out to be quite conservative.
-On one hand, it concluded that it was not appropriate to include a provision on the presumption on the place of business of a virtual company in the convention and that the matter at this early stage was better left to the elaboration of emerging jurisprudence.
-On the other hand, however, it confirmed that the place of business concept of the UN Electronic Communications Convention relied on a physical address rather than a virtual one even where "virtual companies" are at stake (33).
-The latter decision had particularly important consequences because the lack of a place of business in the traditional brick-and-mortar sense removes the ap-
+On the one hand, it concluded that it was not appropriate to include a provision on the presumption on the place of business of a virtual company in the convention and that the matter at this early stage was better left to the elaboration of emerging jurisprudence.
+On the other hand, however, it confirmed that the place of business concept of the UN Electronic Communications Convention relied on a physical address rather than a virtual one even where "virtual companies" are at stake (Polanski 2007: 114).
+The latter decision had particularly important consequences because the lack of a place of business in the traditional brick-and-mortar sense removes the applicability of the UN Electronic Communications Convention as such (and that of other similarly structured conventions, too): if a 'virtual' company has no place of business, these conventions do not apply to its communications or contracts, as their applicability is limited to transactions conducted between parties having their places of business in different states (UNCITRAL Secretariat 2007: para 118).